To be successful, law reform must be an inclusive process. As such, the consultation process is of central importance to the Commission's work.

-We encourage you to become involved in the process of law reform in Ireland by contacting us with suggestions or comments on any of Commission's current reports or issues papers.
+We encourage you to become involved in the process of law reform in Ireland by contacting us with suggestions or comments on any of Commission's current reports or consultation papers.

 (i) You can email your submission - in whichever format is most convenient to you - to the Commission at email@example.com .
-NOTE: Issues Papers will each have their own dedicated email address for responses.
+NOTE: Consultation Papers will each have their own dedicated email address for responses

 (ii) You may post your submission to :